NativeScript/docs/content/guide/data-binding.md

 ## Accessing parent bindingContext

-A parent UI component and a child UI component can have different binding contexts and the child UI might need to bind its property to a source property in its parent's **bindingContext**.
+A parent  and a child UI components can have different binding contexts and the child component might need to bind its property to a source property in its parent's **bindingContext**.

 <!-- TODO: fix links -->
 Generally, the binding context is inheritable, but not when the components are created dynamically based on some data source.
 For example, [ListView]() creates its child items based on an `itemТemplate`, which describes what the ListView component will look like.
 When this component is added to the visual tree, for binding context it gets an element from a `ListView` items array (with the corresponding index).